ranjanssgj/RanjanSSGJ/README.md

 # 💫 About Me:
-Currently working on Solo Leveling Inspired personality system.<br>Interested in Web Development, Artificial Intelligence, and Data Science<br>
+Currently working on LIA, an AI Powered Desktop Companion.<br>Interested in Web Development, Artificial Intelligence, and Data Science<br>

 ## 🌐 Socials: